ixmanuel/creation-pods/README.md

 dependencies, dependency injection, inversion control, factory method

 ### Goal
-Testable and maintainable code by avoiding the use of the new operator while languages ​​do not support such feature.
+Testable and maintainable code by avoiding the use of the new operator.

 ### Benefits
 - Objects that instantiate other objects without "new" operator in their methods.